MasonProtter/SumTypes.jl/README.md

 ```
 BenchmarkTools.Trial: 10000 samples with 1 evaluation.
- Range (min … max):  69.355 μs … 234.343 μs  ┊ GC (min … max): 0.00% … 0.00%
+ Range (min … max):  54.470 μs …  67.920 μs  ┊ GC (min … max): 0.00% … 0.00%
- Time  (median):     75.388 μs               ┊ GC (median):    0.00%
+ Time  (median):     55.640 μs               ┊ GC (median):    0.00%
- Time  (mean ± σ):   77.753 μs ±  13.757 μs  ┊ GC (mean ± σ):  0.00% ± 0.00%
+ Time  (mean ± σ):   55.692 μs ± 498.787 ns  ┊ GC (mean ± σ):  0.00% ± 0.00%

-  █▃▄▃▇▆▆▃▄      ▁                                             ▂
-  ██████████▇▇█▇▇█████▆▆▆▆▆▆▇▆▅▇▆▆▅▄▆▇▆▆▆▅▇▆▅▆▅▄▅▄▄▅▄▆▅▅▅▅▅▅▅▅ █
+                 ▁▂▄▅▆▆▇▇▇█▅▅▃▂▂
+  ▁▁▁▁▁▁▂▃▄▃▄▅▆▇▇████████████████▇▆▆▅▄▃▃▂▂▂▂▂▂▂▁▁▁▂▂▁▁▁▁▁▁▁▁▁▁ ▄
-  69.4 μs       Histogram: log(frequency) by time       149 μs <
+  54.5 μs         Histogram: frequency by time         57.5 μs <

  Memory estimate: 0 bytes, allocs estimate: 0.
 ```

-SumTypes.jl is able to slightly beat Unityper.jl in this benckmark, though there are cases where the roles are reversed.
+SumTypes.jl and Unityper.jl are about equal in this benchmark, though there are cases where there are differences.
-SumTypes.jl has some other advantages relative to Unityper.jl too, such as:
+SumTypes.jl has some other advantages relative to Unityper.jl such as:
-- SumTypes.jl allows [parametric types](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) for much greater container flexibility (Unityper does some memory layout optimizations that won't work with parametric types).
+- SumTypes.jl allows [parametric types](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) for much greater container flexibility.
-- SumTypes.jl does not require default values for every field of the struct
+- SumTypes.jl does not require default values for every field of the struct.
 - SumTypes.jl's `@cases` macro is more powerful and flexible than Unityper's `@compactified`.
 - SumTypes.jl allows you to hide its variants from the namespace (opt in).

-Whereas some advantages of Unityper.jl are:
+One advantage of Unityper.jl is:
-- A `@compactified` type from Unityper.jl will often have a smaller memory footprint than a corresponding type from SumTypes.jl
-- If we had used `D(;common_field=1, b="hi")` in our benchmarks, SumTypes.jl could have incurred an allocation whereas Unitypeper.jl would not.
-This allocation is due to the compiler heuristics involved in `::Union{T, Nothing}` fields of structs and may be fixed in future versions of julia.
+- Because Unityper.jl doesn't allow parameterized types and needs to know all type information at macroexpansion time, their structs have a fixed layout for boxed variables that lets them avoid an allocation when storing heap allocated objects (this allocation would be in addition to the heap allocation for the object itself).
+If we had used `D(;common_field=1, b="hi")` in our benchmarks, SumTypes.jl could have incurred an allocation whereas Unityper.jl would not.
+As far as I know, this would requre https://github.com/JuliaLang/julia/issues/8472 in order to avoid in SumTypes.jl